Shahariar-Rokon/C--Console/README.md

 ## Installing <PlayerRepository>

-To install <gh repo clone Shahariar-Rokon/CSharpConsole>, follow these steps:
+To install <PlayerRepository>, follow these steps:

 1. **Clone the repository**: Clone the repository to your local machine using the command `gh repo clone Shahariar-Rokon/CSharpConsole`.